-Based on one study from the Netherlands people who were more sedentary were actually more likely to have metabolic syndrome and type 2 diabetes.
+Based on one study from the Netherlands people who were more sedentary were actually more likely to have these metabolic conditions.
 This is a comparison to those people who were less sedentary.

 This study came to the discovery that one additional hour of sedentary time on a daily basis was linked with 39 % increased risk for metabolic syndrome and 22 % increased risk of developing type 2 diabetes.

-Now that you know this, you need to do everything possible to move more.
-Below you will see simple ways to do that.
+Now that we know this, we need to do everything possible to move more.

-Your shoes don’t necessarily need to be as comfortable as your sneakers, however, your shoes should not be a hindrance when it comes to moving more often.
+Our shoes don’t necessarily need to be as comfortable as our sneakers, however, they should not be a hindrance when it comes to moving more often.

 Make a habit to stand up every 30 minutes.
-In order to do this, you need to set the alarm on a phone, feel free to set a reminder on an old-fashioned egg timer or a timer app on your laptop at work.
+In order to do this, we need to set the alarm on a phone, set a reminder on an old-fashioned egg timer or a timer app on the laptop at work.

-Your mealtime should be your reminder to exercise after you finish eating.
+Our mealtime should be our reminder to exercise after we finish eating.

-According to Colberg-Ochs, studies show that if you be physically active after you finish eating, you can dampen or prevent post-meal spiking of your blood sugar.
+According to Colberg-Ochs, studies show that if we are physically active after we finish eating, we can dampen or prevent post-meal spiking of our blood sugar.

-You can work on your feet while you are at the office.
-Return phone calls, texts, and e-mails standing up.
-You will do your job and take care of your health at the same time.
+We can work on our feet while we are at the office.
+Returning phone calls, texts, and e-mails standing up.
+We will do our job and take care of our health at the same time.

-You should know that a pedometer will inspire you to move more.
+We should know that a pedometer will inspire us to move more.
 How?
-It will show how many steps you take.
-Scheiner suggests to wear it for a couple of days before you change your sedentary life in order to get a measure of your level of activity.
+It will show how many steps we take.
+Scheiner suggests to wear it for a couple of days before we change our sedentary life in order to get a measure of our level of activity.

-Then after a couple of days, you should start moving, and you will notice the results.
+Then after a couple of days, we should start moving, and we will notice the results.

-You need to rearrange your office so you can walk or stand in order to use the file cabinet, phone, copier/printer, or whatever you use consistently.
+We need to rearrange our office so we can walk or stand in order to use the file cabinet, phone, copier/printer, or whatever we use consistently.

-When you need to talk something with a family member or a colleague, suggest doing that while walking around the office building or maybe the block.
+When we need to talk something with a family member or a colleague, we can do it while walking around the office building or maybe the block.

-According to the general guideline you need to take around 10,000 steps on a daily basis.
+According to the general guideline we need to take around 10,000 steps on a daily basis.
 This is around 5 miles worth of footfalls.
-You should know that one usual city block is around 200 steps, and one mile is around 2,000 of them.
+We should know that one usual city block is around 200 steps, and one mile is around 2,000 of them.

 So, in 10 minutes, most individuals step around 1,200 times.
 For most people, the goal is to add 300 more steps to each day this week, and then 300 more per day next week and continue like that.

-You can do this by making small and simple changes like taking the stairs instead of the escalators or elevators, walking around the room while talking on your phone, and parking a couple of blocks from your destination.
+We can do this by making small and simple changes like taking the stairs instead of the escalators or elevators, walking around the room while talking on the phone, and parking a couple of blocks from our destination.

-You can also try to wear a fitness tracker or a monitor that measures your steps.
-In this way, you will be aware how much steps you make or maybe don’t make.
-In that way, you will make walking a fun and challenging game.
+We can also try to wear a fitness tracker or a monitor that measures our steps.
+In this way, we will be aware how much steps we make or maybe don’t make.
+In that way, we will make walking a fun and challenging game.